 HTC One M8 review

-A beautiful crafted, highly competent smartphone, packed with clever features; the best Android smartphone money can buy - for now
+A beautiful crafted, highly competent smartphone, packed with clever features; the HTC One M8 was the best Android smartphone of 2014

 It may not surprise you to discover that, like its rivals, the new HTC One M8 is no radical overhaul.
 Instead, it takes the design of the One and refines it.
 Rather than matte silver, the new phone has a polished, dark gunmetal-grey finish, with an attractive brushed effect.
 It still has that smoothly rounded rear, but the sharp, chiselled edges have now been rounded off as well.

 Since it sports a larger 5in, 1080p display, as well as a higher-capacity 2,600mAh battery, the phone is physically slightly bigger than the original One, but HTC's engineers have managed to keep a lid on things; the M8 is only half a fingernail taller.
 HTC is keen to push design as a key selling point of the phone, and it's succeeded in remaining ahead of its rivals in terms of looks.

 From a practical point of view, we're disappointed to see that the home, multitasking and back buttons have been shifted from beneath the screen into the display itself, eating into the usable screen real estate.
 The HTC One M8 also lacks dust- and water-resistance like the forthcoming Samsung Galaxy S5 and the recently released Sony Xperia Z1 Compact.